NREL/Fair_Bagging_Boosting_Models/README.md

 * Test dataset to calculate the model's error.

 ## Bias Mitigation
-To do bias mitigation, we train various models with various gamma values to understand the trade-off between model performance and demographic bias in the models.
+To do bias mitigation, we train the tree-based models with various gamma values to understand the trade-off between model performance and demographic bias in the models.
 This allows the user to create custom models with their specified tolorance for bias and model performance.

 * These are the experiments that create the results_{model_type} folders
 * To run gamma_sweeps.py in terminal: